tatpongkatanyukul/Adventures-of-CPG-in-The-World-of-Problem-Solving/measure_sun_distance.md

       * src: https://astronomy.swin.edu.au/cosmos/a/Angular+Diameter
         * OK!
 Clear!
 We can build an apparatus to measure it, e.g., having an object close to the telescope that shadow the sun, move the shadow edge to edge of the sun and measure the distance of the move and the distance between the object and the telescope.
 Then, we can work out the angle.
     * 2. How do Kepler come up with a relation between orbital period and AU?
+      * Perhaps, triangulation with the half-illuminated planet, e.g., venus.

 # Parallax